act-org/dls/README.md

 The DLS uses [Montserrat](https://fonts.google.com/specimen/Montserrat) as the base font inside the default theme.
-To ensure that the browser has access to this font, it is recommend that you include the following font reference in the `head` of your React app:
+To ensure that the browser has access to this font, it is recommended that you include the following font reference in the `head` of your React app:

 ```jsx